Tag: Middle Ages

 Book review: Medicine in the Middle Ages

-Arpan K. Banerjee Solihull, United Kingdom Cover of Medicine in the Middle Ages by Juliana Cummings.
-In the history of Western Europe, the Middle Ages refers to the period between the fall of the Roman Empire in the fifth century through the beginning of the Renaissance in the 1500s.
-These thousand years were characterized…
+Arpan K. BanerjeeSolihull, United Kingdom In the history of Western Europe, the Middle Ages refers to the period between the fall of the Roman Empire in the fifth century through the beginning of the Renaissance in the 1500s.
+These thousand years were characterized by unstable nation-states led by kings and nobility.
+Tribalism was rife, and…

 -

-Essential tremor in a medieval scribe: extracting hidden historical knowledge from the work of the Tremulous Hand
+Essential tremor in a medieval scribe: Extracting hidden historical knowledge from the work of the Tremulous Hand

 -